gcarreno/fpdbus-tools/README.md

 The author of this code is [Michaël Van Canneyt](mailto:michael@freepascal.org).

+You can find the code and the article he wrote about it [here](https://www.freepascal.org/~michael/articles/#dbus2).

+That page contains a real treasure trove of information and source code.

 I'm just re-arranging the code and adding some niceaties.

 ## What does it contain?